Evalet: Evaluating Large Language Models through Functional Fragmentation: Related Work

-Traditionally, Machine Learning (ML) models are evaluated on benchmarks with automated metrics, where performance is aggregated into a single statistic or score.
-However, this provides limited signal into how the model behaves, what its flaws are, and what are the specific areas for improvement~\cite{ribeiro2020beyond, zeng2025evaltree, murahari2023qualeval}.
-Instead of relying on aggregated metrics, prior work has introduced various systems that support interactive evaluation of models at a more fine-grained level.
+Traditionally, Machine Learning (ML) models are examined and understood by evaluating on benchmarks with automated metrics that aggregate performance into a single statistic or score.
+However, this provides limited understanding into how the model behaves, what its flaws are, and what are the areas for improvement~\cite{ribeiro2020beyond, zeng2025evaltree, murahari2023qualeval}.
+Instead of relying on aggregated metrics, prior work has introduced systems that support more interactive and fine-grained evaluation of models.
 For example, \textit{Polyjuice}~\cite{wu2021polyjuice} and \textit{AdaTest}~\cite{ribeiro2022adaptive} allow practitioners to iteratively evaluate models by creating challenging input data and testing how the models behave on these cases.
 Furthermore, researchers have proposed various tools~\cite{cabrera2023zeno, wexler2020whatif, wu2019errudite, robertson2023angler, sivaraman2025divisi} that help practitioners to unpack evaluations by identifying \textit{slices} or subsets of data, and testing models on these to identify specific flaws or limitations.
-This significant body of work highlights the importance and need for more granular analysis of model performance.
+Complementing these evaluation approaches, a rich body of work in explainable AI (XAI)~\cite{liao2021human} has also explored how to support understanding of models through more fine-grained analysis of behaviors~\cite{lai2022human}.
+For instance, the foundational methods LIME~\cite{ribeiro2016should} and SHAP~\cite{lundberg2017unified} explain model predictions by inferring the effect of individual features.
+Frameworks such as the XAI Question Bank~\cite{liao2020questioning} organizes users' understanding and explainability needs into fine-grained questions that explore diverse aspects of models (e.g., inputs, outputs, performance).
+Collectively, this work highlights the importance and need for more granular analysis of model performance.
 Our work extends this to the evaluation of LLMs: instead of simply slicing datasets, we slice the data points themselves into fragment-level functions to provide a more fine-grained understanding of LLM outputs.